Economic justice

+Economic justice is a component of social justice and welfare economics.
+It is a set of moral and ethical principles for building economic institutions, where the ultimate goal is to create an opportunity for each person to establish a sufficient material foundation upon which to have a dignified, productive, and creative life.

-Justice in economics is a subcategory of welfare economics.
+Justice in economics is a subcategory of social justice and welfare economics.
 It is a "set of moral and ethical principles for building economic institutions".
 Economic justice aims to create opportunities for every person to have a dignified, productive and creative life that extends beyond simple economics.